 Our goal is to provide the highest quality veterinary care possible by acting as an extension of your primary veterinarian.
-Our team of board-certified specialists in emergency, critical care, surgery, radiology, oncology, neurology, dentistry and internal medicine communicate with you and your veterinarian every step of the way from diagnosis to treatment to aftercare.
+Our board-certified specialists communicate with you and your veterinarian every step of the way from diagnosis to treatment to aftercare.

 Our Cary hospital offers these specialties and services provided by skilled, compassionate and dedicated professionals.

 Critical care patients often come to BluePearl due to trauma, the development of an acute life-threatening illness, or immediately following a major surgery.
-The critical care service carefully evaluates each patient and creates a custom monitoring plan- measuring variables such as blood gas analyses, pulse oximetry, ECG, and/or blood pressure (non-invasive or direct), among others.
+The critical care service carefully evaluates each patient and creates a custom monitoring plan, measuring variables such as blood gas analyses, pulse oximetry, ECG, and/or blood pressure (non-invasive or direct), among others.
 Our doctors work tirelessly to treat pets with critical conditions like sepsis, respiratory distress and more.

-Periodontal Disease is the most common issue affecting our pet cats and dogs.
+Periodontal disease is the most common issue affecting our pet cats and dogs.
 We know that severe dental disease issues result in chronic inflammation and infections that can result in discomfort for our patients and can decrease their quality of life.
-(Learn more.)

-Using advanced imaging modalities and services, our radiology department’s goal is to provide high-quality diagnostic images and interactive image interpretation that make a difference in patient care and outcome, and to foster this ideal within the veterinary community.
+Using advanced imaging modalities and services, our radiology department’s goal is to provide high-quality diagnostic images and interactive image interpretation that make a difference in patient care and outcomes, and to foster this ideal within the veterinary community.

 Our beloved pet companions can be affected by many types of neurological disorders.
 These may be congenital, genetic or acquired diseases and can affect pets of any age or breed.
-Our board-certified veterinary neurologist is here to work together, with you and your primary care veterinarian, to diagnose and treat neurologic problems your pet might experience.
-(Learn more.)
+Our board-certified veterinary neurologist is here to work together with you and your primary care veterinarian to diagnose and treat neurologic problems your pet might experience.

-Cancer in pets can occur in many different forms just as it can with humans.
-Although humans and animals are biologically similar there is a difference in the goals of the treatment of cancer.
+Cancer in pets can occur in many different forms, just as it can in humans.
+Although humans and animals are biologically similar, there is a difference in the goals of the treatment of cancer.
 For pets, while remission is often sought, the overriding goal of treatment is to preserve quality of life at the highest possible level.
 Our oncologists treat many types of cancer using a variety of treatments and procedures to give cats, dogs and other small pets the happiest, healthiest life possible.

-Our board-certified surgeons are skilled in all aspects of surgery, including minimally invasive surgery (laparoscopy, thoracoscopy and arthroscopy), orthopedic surgery and joint disease, trauma and wound management, thoracic, gastrointestinal, oncologic, neurologic and reconstructive surgery.
-Learn more about our surgery services here:
+Our board-certified surgeons are skilled in all aspects of surgery for pets, including minimally invasive surgery (laparoscopy, thoracoscopy and arthroscopy), orthopedic surgery and joint disease, trauma and wound management, thoracic, gastrointestinal, oncologic, neurologic and reconstructive surgery.